Our Disc Golf Courses

 4) 2015 – Jellie Park DGC, Christchurch

 In the wake of the devastating earthquakes, Chris was approached by the combined Freemasons of Christchurch who offered to fund the installation of the city’s first course.
 This came as a direct result of their conference members greatly enjoying the Queenstown Gardens Disc Golf Course.

-Chris designed and installed the course, and continues to maintain and refine it today.
+Chris designed and installed the course.
 Jellie Park is the hub of Christchurch disc golf, and a busy place year round.